Learning Weakly Convex Regularizers for Convergent Image-Reconstruction Algorithms

 \subsection{Training and Denoising Performance}

 The proposed weakly convex regularizer is learned over the Gaussian-denoising task described in Section~\ref{sec:TrainingProc}, with $\sigma_{\max} = 30/255$.
 The same procedure as in \cite{bohra2021learning} is used to form 238,400 grayscale patches\footnote{WCRR-NNs are fully convolutional and can process input of any spatial size.} of size $(40\times 40)$ from 400 images of the BSD500 data set \cite{arbelaez_contour_2011}, while 12 other images are kept for validation.
 In accordance with the ablation study reported in Tables \ref{table:denoising_performance_channels} and \ref{table:denoising_performance_kernels}, the three filters in $\mathbf{U}$ have kernels with $k_s = 5$ and $4$, $8$, and $60$ output channels, respectively.
-The linear spline $\spline_i$ have $M+1=101$ equally distant knots with $\Delta = \num{2e-3}$.
+The linear splines $\spline_i$ have $M+1=101$ equally distant knots with $\Delta = \num{2e-3}$.
 We initially set $\vec c_+ =\vec 0$ and $(\vec c_-)_m=\tau_m$, which was found to be important to help the training.
 Intuitively, this choice helps the regularizer to use weak convexity, which is only permitted through $\vec c_{-}$.
 The linear splines parameterizing $\alpha_i(\sigma)$ have $11$ equally distant knots in the range $[0,\sigma_{\max}]$ and are initialized with the constant value $5$.
 Our model is trained with the Adam optimizer for $6000$ steps with batches of size $128$, which takes less than 2 hours on a Tesla V100 GPU.
 The learning rates are initially set to $\num{5e-2}$ for $\mu$, $\num{5e-3}$ for $\mat U$, and $\vec c_{\alpha}^i$, and to $\num{5e-4}$ for $\vec c_+$ and $\vec c_-$.
 Then, they are decayed by 0.75 every $500$ batches.